-- What are the possible side effects of naltrexone injection (Vivitrol)?
+- What are the possible side effects of naltrexone (Vivitrol)?

-- What is the most important information I should know about naltrexone injection (Vivitrol)?
+- What is the most important information I should know about naltrexone (Vivitrol)?

-- What should I discuss with my health care provider before receiving naltrexone injection (Vivitrol)?
+- What should I discuss with my health care provider before receiving naltrexone (Vivitrol)?

 - What happens if I miss a dose (Vivitrol)?

 - What should I avoid while using naltrexone (Vivitrol)?

 - What other drugs will affect naltrexone (Vivitrol)?